Benoit-mariet/Leaf_classification_using_tensorflow/README.md

 This project aims to develop a Python-based system that accurately recognizes and classifies tree species using leaf images.
 Additionally, the system detects whether a leaf is healthy or diseased, enhancing its potential applications in ecology, forestry, and biodiversity conservation.

+This is the 11 species of leaves the model can recognize :
+Mango
+Arjun
+Alstonia Scholaris
+Gauva
+Jamun
+Jatropha
+Pongamia Pinnata
+Basil
+Pomegranate
+Lemon
+Chinar

+To train my model, I used this dataset, which contains images of healthy and diseased leaves of these species : https://drive.google.com/file/d/1UyOY0bVCd_K3uIrHd-9mTMubu8ZoGyB5/view?usp=drive_link

 ### Key Objectives:
 - **Tree Species Identification**: Classify leaves into corresponding species.
 - **Disease Detection**: Differentiate between healthy and diseased leaves.